 “I still remember those songs.
 I’m sure I can catch up with the rest of the cast.”

-Madison rinsed paint out of a roller brush in Grandpa’s sink, setting it aside to dry, then moved out of the way.
-Next in line, her best friend Spenser stepped up to the sink with her own roller brush.
+Madison rinsed red paint out of a paint roller in Grandpa’s sink, set it aside to dry, then moved out of the way.
+Next in line, her best friend Spenser stepped up to the sink with her own paint roller.

-Tossing blond hair behind her shoulder, Spenser leaned back as if she were using great caution to not be splashed while she rinsed out her own roller brush.
+Tossing blond hair behind her shoulder, Spenser leaned back, using great caution to avoid being splashed while she rinsed her red roller.
 “That’s so cool.
 I still remember how Mr. Cooperson used to wax poetic about owning his own dumb theatre someday.”
-She felt the water with her fingers, holding the roller right under the stream.
+She tested the water with her fingers, then held the roller right under the stream.

 “Don’t call it dumb,” said Madison, sticking her lower lip out in exaggerated fashion.
 “It was his dream.”

 Grandpa walked into the kitchen.
 “I was grateful you had him for a teacher.
 He had a good influence on you.”
 He kissed the top of Madison’s head.
-At six foot two, that was an easy reach for him.
+At six foot two, he could easily reach it.
 “Few teachers were able to do that in those days.”

 Madison smiled.
 “Sorry for all the headache I put you through back then.”